 10. Never use sensationalist or alarming words in the title or subtitle.

 It is unacceptable to include in a title rhetoric or language that distorts, exaggerates, or modifies the article’s reality.
 Language that is purposefully meant to add shock value is also unacceptable.
-Including such language in an article’s title is grounds for a Senior to reject the entire article.
+Including such language in an article’s title is grounds for a Reviewer to reject the entire article.